Camino Guidebooks and Apps

 This app is free and it includes basic features like towns, distances, real-time mapping (and offline use), lodging information and contact info, and a stage planner.

-You can download the following routes into the app: the Francés, Baztan, del Norte, Primitivo, Aragonés, Inglés, San Salvador, Via de la Plata, Olvidado and the Portugués.
+You can download the following routes into the app: Francés, Baztan, del Norte, Primitivo, Aragonés, Inglés, San Salvador, Via de la Plata, Olvidado and the Portugués.

 Camino Ninja